 There have been some changes to the treatment of spouses and children as affiliates.
-If you would not be entitled to the concessions by treating your spouse or child under 18 years as your affiliate, refer to our website at www.ato.gov.au and search for Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+If you would not be entitled to the concessions by treating your spouse or child under 18 years as your affiliate, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).